 Giving each child their own attendance sheet can make drop-off and pick-up more hectic for parents, who have to find the right piece of paper to sign-in on.
 It is also more for staff to keep track of and more to store and file.

-This method also makes calculating total attendance more difficult, as you have to consult each child's sheet in order to reach a group total.
-This can make adding up income and expenses more time-consuming, as well.
+This method also makes calculating total attendance more difficult, as you have to consult each child's attendance record in order to reach a group total.
+This can make adding up business income and expenses more time-consuming, as well.

 Sign-in sheets per week

-If you have split up attendance at your center by days of the week — such as a M/W/F group and a Tu/Th group — you will need to print more than one attendance sheet every Monday morning.
-If you offer more flexible scheduling, a weekly sheet may not be able to accommodate for this.
+If you have split up attendance at your child care center by days of the week — such as a M/W/F group and a Tu/Th group — you will need to print more than one attendance sheet every Monday morning.
+If you have a more flexible daily schedule, a weekly sheet may not be able to accommodate for this.

 Additionally, it is harder to see the attendance of one child at a glance.

-Digital check-in solutions allow families to sign in quickly and securely, and allows for you and your staff to view that information by child, by classroom, or by length of time.
+Digital sign-in solutions allow families to sign in quickly and securely, and allows for you and your child care center staff to view that information by child, by classroom, or by length of time.
 And the best news?
 Digital sign-in sheets are easier for parents to use than paper forms.

 When you are ready to look at your attendance data to calculate bills or check tardiness or late pick-ups, you can quickly run a check-in report that allows you to sort that data.